 So you’re coming to Paris and you want to maximise your time and spend your money wisely.
 But how to do it?

-Here are some suggestions, based on our deep explorations of the city as part of our Paris Countdown series (from which we’re currently on a two-week intermission).
+Here are some suggestions, based on our deep explorations of the city as part of our Paris Countdown series.

 So here they are: Ten expert tips for planning your Paris trip.
 (You can listen to a fun version of this list in the podcast episode embedded below.)